Response to “101 reasons why Linux is better than Windows” – Part 5

 31) Unlike Windows, Linux doesn’t use registry.
 Most of the configuration is stored in plain text files, which are easy to manage/backup and transfer between systems.
 Registry is a pain to manage, very complex and your system configuration is stored in a proprietary format which needs special tools to open.
 The biggest pain with registry is when it gets corrupted, this problem is eliminated in Linux because it doesn’t use registry.

 The Windows registry is a convenient way to store application data.
 The Windows registry is also capable of ACL (Access Control List) permissions, which means that you can fine-grain the registry’s security if you wanted to (this can be great for large companies who want to lock-down their computer systems).
-A lot of Windows applications, however, store their configuration information (settings for a video game, for example) within their own file formats, not the registry.
+However, many Windows applications store their configuration information within their own file formats, not the registry.

 Also, the Windows registry has never become corrupt for me ever (I have used Windows for over 20 years).
 I think there is this idea that the Windows registry can “just suddenly become corrupt”, and people just incorrectly assume this is an inherent problem with the Windows registry.